OrDrumbox v2 User Manual

 Per-Track Signal Chain

-Sample/Synth → Filter → Saturation → Dry Gain → Reverb → Delay → Output
+Sample/Synth → Filter → Saturation → Dry Gain → Reverb → Delay → Stereo Panner → Mixer Bus

-All tracks feed into a shared compressor, then through master filters and gain before reaching the output.
+All tracks feed into a shared mixer bus.
+The master bus applies pre-gain, then compression, then filters and final gain before reaching the output.

 11. Installation & Offline Use